tygerbytes/ResourceFitness/README.md

 Resfit is still a wobbling toddler and is only a code library.
 As always, use it at your own risk.
 (Remember, "toddler".)
 To build it, just clone the repo and run `.\build` from PowerShell.
 (You will need nuget and msbuild in your path.)
 Everything will be built in the `.build` folder.
 From there you can grab the `*.dll`s you need and drop them into your project.

 ### Coming soon
- - The build process will generate a NuGet package to make integration with other projects easier.
  - A PowerShell driver
  - A basic GUI (?)
  - More Core functionality